K8s primer - Part I

 curl: (28) Failed to connect to 10.244.2.2 port 7070: Operation timed out

 Can’t reach the Pod from my local machine.
-Let’s SSH into one of the nodes of the K8s cluster and try to query our Go app from there:
+Let’s SSH into one of the nodes of the K8s cluster and try querying our Go app from there:

 $ minikube ssh -p minikube-lab -n minikube-lab-m02